pbeekman/piechakucha/README.md

-# piechakucha
+# piechakucha v0.01
-Simple timer app for pecha kucha / ignite presentations build with Ionic
+Simple timer app for pecha kucha / ignite presentations build with Ionic.
+At this moment, it's just a working prototype

 #How to run